 Store leftover pot roast in the refrigerator for 3-4 days.
 It can also be frozen for up to 3 months.
 For best results, freeze the pot roast without the vegetables, as they will become mushy.
 Thaw in the refrigerator for 24 hours before reheating.

 Place leftover pot roast in an oven-safe baking dish along with the leftover gravy and cover the dish tightly with aluminum foil.
 If you do not have leftover gravy, add ½ cup of beef broth.
 Reheat at 350°F (177°C) for one hour, or until hot.

 As long as there is sufficient liquid in the Dutch oven it will be very difficult to overcook your pot roast.
 Eventually, the meat may become mushy if it is left in the oven for too long.

 Yes, pot roast can be made using any large heavy cooking pot that is oven safe.

 This was the main dish for our Kansas state dinner.
 Check out our adventures exploring the iconic dishes from across the states!

-Oven Pot Roast
+Oven Pot Roast with Red WineRecipe by:

 - 3-5 pound well-marbled chuck roast